Why Insurance Companies Exit State Markets

 Step 1: Gather Your Policy Details Pull together your current declarations page, coverage limits, deductibles, and driving history.
 This speeds up the quoting process significantly.

 Step 2: Shop 3–5 Carriers Immediately Don't rely on a single quote.
-In a tight insurance market, rates vary dramatically between carriers — national full-coverage averages for 2026 range from $1,452/year (Nationwide) to $3,066/year (Allstate), illustrating just how wide the spread can be.
-Use online comparison tools and reach out to independent agents who can access multiple non-standard and regional carriers you may not find on your own.
+In a tight insurance market, rates vary dramatically between carriers.
+The 2026 national full-coverage average ranges from roughly $208 to $244 per month ($2,496–$2,930/year), but rates differ enormously by state — Nevada drivers pay up to $335/month, while Vermont drivers average as low as $125/month.
+Use online comparison tools and reach out to independent agents who can access multiple non-standard and regional carriers.
 Learn more about high-risk car insurance options if standard carriers turn you down.

-Step 3: Know Your State's Current Minimum Requirements State minimums have changed significantly.
-California updated its minimum liability limits to 30/60/15 in January 2025.
+Step 3: Know Your State's Current Minimum Requirements State minimums have changed significantly in recent years.
+California updated its minimums to 30/60/15 in January 2025.
 North Carolina moved to 50/100/50 in July 2025, and New Jersey updated to 35/70/25 in January 2026.
-Hawaii updated to 40/80/20 in January 2026.
 Make sure your new policy meets current state-specific coverage requirements before signing anything.

 Step 4: Don't Drop Below Adequate Coverage One of the most common and costly mistakes drivers make in a hard market is stripping their policy down to state minimums just to afford premiums.
-Review your full coverage needs before cutting — you could be left dangerously underinsured in the event of a serious accident.
+Review your full coverage needs before cutting — you could be left dangerously underinsured.
 If budget is a concern, explore whether your state offers a low-cost auto insurance program for income-eligible drivers as a smarter alternative to going bare.

 Step 5: Lock In the New Policy Before Canceling the Old One Always have your new coverage active before your old policy expires.
 This preserves your continuous coverage history, which directly impacts your rates with the new insurer.
 Understand why insurers cancel policies so you don't accidentally create a gap.